Board Action Bulletin

 Forty-four eligible low-income credit unions have received approval from the NCUA to issue approximately $1.9 billion in secondary capital under the Emergency Capital Investment Program as of Sept.
 17.

 Comments on the proposed rule (opens new window) must be received 30 days after publication in the Federal Register.

 Items Added to the NCUA Board’s 2021 Agenda

 The NCUA Board approved by a 2-1 vote the addition of three final rules (opens new window) to the NCUA Board’s agenda for the last quarter of 2021.
-Vice Chairman Kyle S. Hauptman and Board Member Rodney E. Hood requested the addition of these final rules under Part 791 (opens new window) of the NCUA’s Rules and Regulations.
+Vice Chairman Kyle S. Hauptman and Board Member Rodney E. Hood requested the addition of these final rules under Part 791 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) of the NCUA’s Rules and Regulations.

 With this action, the NCUA staff are directed to prepare the following final rules for the Board’s consideration:

 - Credit Union Service Organizations, Part 712, to be placed on the agenda for the Oct.21 Board meeting.

 - Field of Membership Shared Facility Requirements, Part 701, Appendix B, to be placed on the agenda for the Nov.18 meeting.